practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 See program [random_bitstring_and_flexible_password_generator.curry](./random_bitstring_and_flexible_password_generator.curry).

 This [regexp](https://github.com/curry-packages/regexp/blob/master/examples/Match.curry) package was not helpful for me.
-So, I stayed conservative with only checking if a character is part of a string, which is composed of the allowed characters:
+So, I stayed conservative with only checking if a character is part of a string, which has been composed from the allowed characters:

 ```
     # in main: